icenfire/gvc-web-app/README.md

 - [ ] 12/03/20 - Implement delete photo
   - Implemented basic delete function
-  - Issue: Dialog does not update its states/render after close e.g. After deleting/uploading photo, previous state of image is left behind.
-After closing the dialog once more manually then opening fixes the issue
+  - ~~Issue: Dialog does not update its states/render after close e.g. After deleting/uploading photo, previous state of image is left behind.
+After closing the dialog once more manually then opening fixes the issue~~ &larr; Solved with useEffect hook
   - TODO: Replace position of "Cancel delete" to the "Choose Image"
 - [x] 12/03/20 - Typed up date objects depending on download(firestore Timestamp) or upload(Date)
 - [x] 11/03/20 - Implement Photo upload